 Why we measure this

 Waste management includes reducing, reusing and recycling our waste to prevent it from ending up in Saskatchewan's landfills.
-Waste reduction or prevention is the preferred approach to managing waste, as it avoids creating waste through product design and consumer purchasing habits.
-Reusing or repurposing an item can give products a second life before they become waste.
-Finally, recycling is one of the final options available to responsibly manage waste before disposal.
+Waste reduction or prevention is the preferred approach to managing waste, as it avoids creating additional waste through product design and consumer purchasing habits.
+Reusing or repurposing an item can give products a second life before they become waste, while recycling is one of the final options available to responsibly manage waste before disposal.

 One way to reduce pressure on the environment and sustain scarce resources is to divert waste before it gets to landfills.
 Much of what we describe as trash or waste is a valuable resource.
 Less waste means better landfill management and less pressure on natural resources.
 It also means lower carbon emissions.
 Recycling is an indicator of public commitment to share in the responsibility for environmental stewardship.